Igor Rudan: University education

-He graduated from Zagreb University of Medicine in 1995.

-From 1989-1995 he returned to Zagreb to study medicine at the University Medical School.
-He studied during the period of the Homeland War in Croatia (1991-1995) and obtained a degree of Medical Doctor (M.D.) as the joint top of his class.
-He also engaged in cancer research with his father Nikola Rudan and with Professor Marija Strnad, the head of the Cancer Registry of Croatia.
-This collaboration resulted in more than 20 research papers, case reports, and case series published between 1992 and 1995.
-He led this research as a medical student, publishing the results mainly in Croatian journals Libri Oncologici and Acta Medica Croatica.
+In 1989, Rudan returned to Zagreb to study medicine at the University of Zagreb Medical School.
+He studied during the period of the Homeland War in Croatia (1991-1995) and obtained a degree of Medical Doctor (M.D.) and winning a number of awards.
+He also engaged in cancer research with his father, Nikola Rudan, and with Professor Marija Strnad, the head of the Cancer Registry of Croatia.
+This collaboration resulted in more than 20 research papers, case reports, and case series published by them between 1992 and 1995.
+He led this research as a medical student, publishing the results in journals Libri Oncologici and Acta Medica Croatica.
+He graduated from medical school in 1995.

-During his medical studies, he was awarded the Annual Award from the Principal (Rector) of the University of Zagreb for the best student scientific article in the academic year 1992/93 and 1993/94.
+During his medical studies, Rudan was awarded the Annual Award from the Principal (Rector) of the University of Zagreb for the best student scientific article in the academic year 1992/93 and 1993/94.
 He was also awarded the Scholarship for the 50 most successful students from the University of Zagreb in 1993 and 1994 and the Scholarship of the City of Zagreb for the 20 most successful students in 1994.
 Later in 1994, he received the main Award for Presentation at the annual conference of the European Medical Students Association (EMSA) in Prague, Czech Republic.

 He continued his postgraduate education at the University of Zagreb.
-Mentored by Dr Branka Janicijevic from the Institute for Anthropological Research in Zagreb, he obtained the Master's of Science (M.Sc.) degree from the University of Zagreb in 1997.
+Mentored by Dr Branka Janicijevic from the Institute for Anthropological Research in Zagreb, he obtained a Master of Science (M.Sc.) degree from the University of Zagreb in 1997.
 This was for the study of the effects of consanguinity and inbreeding on cancer incidence in Croatian island isolate populations.
 A year later, in 1998, he obtained the Doctor of Science (D.Sc.) degree from the University of Zagreb Medical School.
-Mentored by Professor Silvije Vuletić from the School of Public Health "Andrija Štampar", he studied the effects of isonymy and ancestral kinship on cancer in a remote island of Lastovo, Croatia, based on the reconstruction of genealogies for six generations of the local population.
+Mentored by Professor Silvije Vuletić from the Andrija Štampar School of Public Health, he studied the effects of isonomy and ancestral kinship on cancer in a remote island of Lastovo, Croatia, based on the reconstruction of genealogies for six generations of the local population.

-In 1999 he joined the European School for Advanced Studies at the University of Pavia, Italy.
+In 1999, he joined the European School for Advanced Studies at the University of Pavia, Italy.
 Mentored by Professor Nadia Ranzani, he obtained a Master's degree in Public Health (M.P.H.) for a genetic epidemiological analysis of familial clusters of cancer on the island of Lastovo, Croatia.
-In 2000 and 2001 he received British Scholarship Trust (BST) Fellowship, Overseas Research Scheme (ORS) Fellowship, and the Ph.
-D. fellowship from the University of Edinburgh.
+In 2000 and 2001, he received the British Scholarship Trust (BST) Fellowship, Overseas Research Scheme (ORS) Fellowship, and the Ph.D. fellowship from the University of Edinburgh.
 This allowed him to move to the United Kingdom and complete his Ph.D. in genetic epidemiology in 2005.
 Mentored by Professor Harry Campbell, he studied the effects of inbreeding and consanguinity on human quantitative traits and complex common diseases of late-onset.